3C2H/typing_game_with_hooks/README.md

   8_/°  After game ends, the user can click start button to play again

+  9_/°  Prevent bug & cheating by disabling textarea & button

+  10_/° Focus the inputbox on gamestart

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).